Lawmakers urge Obama to release emergency oil

 "Signaling your intent to consider selling oil from the SPR in the near term would send a strong signal to oil markets responding to the unrest in the Middle East," the lawmakers said.

-They said releasing reserve oil has a proven record of driving down oil and gasoline prices.
+The lawmakers said releasing reserve oil has a proven record of driving down oil and gasoline prices.

-They pointed out that when oil was released from the stockpile after Iraq's invasion of Kuwait, oil prices immediately fell by more than 33 percent.
+The pointed out that when oil was released from the stockpile after Iraq's invasion of Kuwait, oil prices immediately fell by more than 33 percent.

 Oil prices fell by 9 percent when the reserve was tapped in 2005 following Hurricane Katrina.